wolframkriesing/jskatas.org/README.md

 ## Technology

-This site uses [preact.js] for abstracting away the DOM (as I like to call it).
+This site uses [lit-html] for abstracting away the DOM (as I like to call it).
-On top it also uses preact.js for server-side rendering, which creates a static version of the page that loads in an instant and the client-side waiting times are minimal.
+On top it also uses lit-html for server-side rendering, which creates a static version of the page that loads in an instant and the client-side waiting times are minimal.

 [1]: https://twitter.com/tddbin/status/576305472128446466